cosmos/ibc/spec/client/ics-010-grandpa-client/README.md

 ### Validity predicate

-GRANDPA client validity checking verifies a header is signed by the current authority set and verifies the authority set proof to determine if there is a expected change to the authority set.
+GRANDPA client validity checking verifies a header is signed by the current authority set and verifies the authority set proof to determine if there is an expected change to the authority set.
 If the provided header is valid, the client state is updated & the newly verified commitment written to the store.

 ```typescript
 function checkValidityAndUpdateState(